Nandor206/todo-list/README.md

 # TODO list
 Things I should do to improve in programming.
+Ideas are coming from different sources, sometimes from me.

-# Rust - CLI
+## Rust - CLI
 - password generator
 - anime watcher (anilist api, ani-skip api)